Last Updated 08/01/2023.

 - No income tax

-Yes, Dubai has all these things, but it has more.
+Yes, Dubai has all these things, along with blisteringly hot summers, but it has more.
 Below you’ll find some lesser-known things about Dubai that we’ve enjoyed very much, most have historic or cultural elements.

 The Al Fahid Fort, in or adjacent to Old Dubai (Al Fahid Historical Neighbourhood) was built around the time Dubai became a dependency in the very late 1700s.
 From 1820 trade started with the UK, meaning Dubai really started to develop.
 In 1833 the Al Makhtoum family settled in Dubai and declared independence from Abu Dhabi.
 This dynasty still rules Dubai today,